Shaj95/race-strat-sim/README.md

 The purpose of this tool is simply to demonstrate my understanding of racing dynamics as a Motorsports enthusiast since the age of 12 and the Software Development skills that go along with it, as I seek employment within the industry and wish to learn from some of the best minds in the world.

+# How To Run

+Download the project on to your computer.
+Open the file in your IDE of choice You would need to include the External Libraries "commons-csv-1.10.0" or any later version of CSV processor JAR file.
+So long as you have External Libraries added to the build of this project that allow you to process csv files, it should run smoothly.

+To manually add JAR files:

+Download the JAR file (link: https://commons.apache.org/proper/commons-csv/download_csv.cgi).
+After opening the project in IntelliJ, go to File → Project Structure.
+Select 'Modules' from the left panel.
+Click the 'Dependencies' tab → Click "+" → Select "JARs or directories".
+Locate and select the downloaded JAR file from your computer.
+Click OK and Apply changes.
+This should equip the project with the csv processor JAR file on your computer.

+Furthermore, ensure that the csv file: "Lap_Times.csv" and audio file: "F1V10.wav" have also downloaded and are present in the project folder when you have opened the project in the IDE of your choice.

+Upon running, there should not be any errors that indicate any external libraries are missing, or that any file is missing

+You should hear an F1 car sound once you run the project.

+The project runs entirely in the console as text at the moment, I do wish to include a GUI in future.

 # Software Design Patterns